 Note and log the time difference and adjust if necessary (>= 2sec) with ‘Set Data logger Clk’ button.

-Check if ‘Prompt for data filename’ is enabled.
+Make sure ‘Prompt for data filename’ is enabled.

 Click button ‘Advanced’ and check displayed pointer number (compare with number on log sheet and adjust if necessary to the number on the log sheet.
 The pointer number is memorized locally on the computer.
 If you always use the same computer, no adjustment is necessary).